klembot/chapbook/guide/state/conditional-display.md

 This is because modifiers only affect the text directly following them.
 They do not affect modifiers before or after them in the text, or any other text.

 Chapbook doesn't allow direct nesting in order to ensure that passage logic is easy to follow.
 That said, there are several ways to get around this limitation if need be.
-The easiest, and the one recommended until you've gotten further in this guide, is to simply repeat the condition.
+The easiest is to simply repeat the condition.

 ```
 [if hasKey]